gvwoods/gvwoods.github.io/index.md

 Welcome to my site.

 I am a Customer Engineer on the Global Technical Team for Azure Data and AI at Microsoft.
-On here you will find blog posts, videos and a little about me.
+On here you will find blog posts, videos and a little [About Me](About.md).

 ----------------------------------------------------------------------------------------------------------